elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ## Summary

-In this chapter, we managed to cover _a lot_ of ground.
+In this chapter, we managed to cover a lot of ground.
 We were able to create the entire foundation for our application with a Phoenix back-end.
-We leveraged the Phoenix generators to create our players resource.
-We also started getting an idea of what the Phoenix folder structure looks like, and started editing files.
-We also learned a little about routing and worked with the database.
+We leveraged the Phoenix generators to create our players resource, started getting an idea of what the Phoenix folder structure looks like, and began editing files.
+We also learned a little about routing and working with the database.

 We've gotten an introductory look at how to create a full Elixir and Phoenix web platform, and we even created a couple of player records that we can use as